dangaiden/blog/content/post/2019/2019-03-06-cloning-virtual-machines-in-vsphere-part-2-full-clone.md

 ### <span style="font-family: Didact Gothic;"><strong>Benefits and limitations</strong><br /> </span>

-<span style="font-size: 16px; font-family: Didact Gothic;">The <strong>benefits</strong> of a full clone were mentioned before: </span>
+<span style="">The <strong>benefits</strong> of a full clone were mentioned before: </span>

-  * <span style="font-size: 16px; font-family: Didact Gothic;">If the cloning operation is executed when the source VM is powered off, it can be used as a rollback in many cases (there are better options like a VM backup but, it can help a lot).</span>
+  * <span style="">If the cloning operation is executed when the source VM is powered off, it can be used as a rollback in many cases (there are better options like a VM backup but, it can help a lot).</span>
-  * <span style="font-size: 16px; font-family: Didact Gothic;">Creation of an independent VM that shares nothing with the source VM. </span>
+  * <span style="">Creation of an independent VM that shares nothing with the source VM. </span>
-  * <span style="font-size: 16px; font-family: Didact Gothic;">Used in templates, so, they are very useful!</span>
+  * <span style="">Used in templates, so, they are very useful!</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">These are some <strong>limitations</strong> instead of disadvantages that we can find:</span>
+<span style="">These are some <strong>limitations</strong> instead of disadvantages that we can find:</span>

-  * <span style="font-size: 16px; font-family: Didact Gothic;">It takes some time to create a full clone (it depends on the allocated storage) as it has to copy all storage from the source VM.</span>
+  * <span style="">It takes some time to create a full clone (it depends on the allocated storage) as it has to copy all storage from the source VM.</span>
-  * <span style="font-size: 16px; font-family: Didact Gothic;">It can only be performed with VMware vCenter (there are other ways as I explained before but they are not official).</span>
+  * <span style="">It can only be performed with VMware vCenter (there are other ways as I explained before but they are not official).</span>
-  * <span style="font-size: 16px; font-family: Didact Gothic;">If done when the VM is powered on, it has an impact on the source VM that can be noticed by the business so, isn&#8217;t the best option to do it while the virtual machine is in running.</span>
+  * <span style="">If done when the VM is powered on, it has an impact on the source VM that can be noticed by the business so, isn&#8217;t the best option to do it while the virtual machine is in running.</span>

 ###

 ### **<span style="font-family: Didact Gothic;">Conclusion</span>**

-<span style="font-size: 16px; font-family: Didact Gothic;">To sum up, a full clone is a great way to have an identical copy of another VM to use it as a permanent virtual machine once you configure it accordingly.</span>
+<span style="">To sum up, a full clone is a great way to have an identical copy of another VM to use it as a permanent virtual machine once you configure it accordingly.</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">As said before, is the same as deploying a template because you are just cloning a VM (deploying a template) and then customizing it. </span>
+<span style="">As said before, is the same as deploying a template because you are just cloning a VM (deploying a template) and then customizing it. </span>

-<span style="font-size: 16px; font-family: Didact Gothic;">It usually takes some minutes to finish the clone (depending on the storage allocated in the parent VM), this is why there are other ways to deploy clones in a faster way (on the next posts!).</span>
+<span style="">It usually takes some minutes to finish the clone (depending on the storage allocated in the parent VM), this is why there are other ways to deploy clones in a faster way (on the next posts!).</span>